 Exploring the Stories That Shape Us

-Writing, research, and clinical reflection at the intersection of narrative, spirituality, and mental health.
+Therapy, writing, and research at the intersection of narrative, formation, spirituality, and mental health.

 We live by scripts, some we wrote ourselves, and some written for us by family, trauma, faith, ambition, and loss.
-Across therapy, research, and writing, my work returns to one central question: how do people recover a truer way of living when the old story no longer holds?
+Across therapy, research, and writing, my work returns to one central concern: how people become who they are, and how they begin to live differently when the old story no longer holds.

 My work moves between writing, research, and clinical practice.
 Across each, I am interested in the stories people inherit, the pain they learn to carry, and the deeper work of becoming whole.